| Time to reveal a few secrets that veteran players know and use to their

 your ship with a planetary transporter only uses a single turn, but

+10 units of fuel from the planet per hop.
 Red (evil) players cannot lock onto Terra directly, but they can try

 leaving a fighter close by and warp to the fighter, then move the rest